 Probability forecast: The sea level forecast for the next 10 days.
 The forecast is based on an ensemble forecast for wind and atmospheric pressure produced by the European Centre for Medium-Range Weather Forecasts (ECMWF).
 These are used for calculating expected variation in sea levels.
 The forecast intervals that are depicted in the graph show the percentage of different forecasts of an ensemble forecast (50 % and 80 %) that is within the margin of fluctuation in the sea level.
 The median is the most common, that is to say, the most likely value of the ensemble forecast.
 The probability forecast is updated twice a day.
 Probability forecasts are suited for use in forecasts of a duration longer than two days.
 For shorter forecast periods, the 2 + 2-day forecast is better.

 Observations 14 days, 3 months, and 12 months: Sea levels observed at measuring stations in the previous 14 days, 3 months, and 12 months.
 The bottom of the column in the bar diagram gives the lowest sea level observed in one day, and the upper edge gives the highest sea level observed during the day.

 The lower part of the Sea level at measurement site diagram shows the latest sea level observations of each station.
 The time of the observation is shown on the upper edge of the diagram.

 Wave height and wave forecast

-The wave forecast page has two charts showing the predicted significant wave height with colours, and the direction of the waves with arrows.
+The wave forecast charts show the predicted significant wave height and the direction. of the waves with arrows.
 Blue is for the lowest and red is for the highest waves.
-The first chart is for the entire Baltic Sea, and the second is for the Archipelago Sea.
-The point in time is selected from the upper edge by clicking to indicate how far the user wants the forecast.
-The options are for three-hour intervals.
-The date and time are shown above the chart.
+The area can be the entire Baltic Sea or the Archipelago Sea.

 Ice conditions in the Baltic Sea, chart as PDF file